StefanSchroeder/Gocal/README.md

 * It would be really cool to allow gocal to be a drop-in replacement for pcal, but the configuration file for pcal is really complex.
-* Also, I'd love to setup a website, where you generate PDFs on the web.
-* Your feature here!
 * I have no plans to put multiple month on a single page (yearly calendar).
 If you need that, create a 12-page calendar and use the plethora of pdf-tools to rearrange the PDF that gocal produced.
 E.g. pdf2ps, psbook, psnup, pdftk, etc.